-The annual Northern Territory (NT) Resources Week is northern Australia’s largest resources and construction industry based networking, conference and exhibition experience.
+The annual Northern Territory (NT) Resources Week is northern Australia’s largest resources industry based networking, conference and exhibition experience.

 Now in its 13th year, this joint event unites three of northern Australia’s foremost resource industry events: The South East Asia Australia Offshore and Onshore Conference (SEAAOC), Mining the Territory Conference and the Environmental Management and Logistics Forum.